arogozhnikov/arogozhnikov.github.io/testimonials_my.md

 ### opentrons

-[Opentrons](https://opentrons.com/) in part of lab automation responsible for liquid handling.
+[Opentrons](https://opentrons.com/) is a part of lab automation responsible for liquid handling.

 Automation interfaces in biotech are terrible to say the least.
 Opentrons is a bright spot in this kingdom of darkness.